 - Invest in an electrical panel upgrade.

-In addition to effective indoor air quality solutions, Anthony’s Cooling and Heating can also deliver top-tier electrical services.
-Our team of electricians are qualified in all aspects of residential, commercial and industrial electrical repairs and installations, so you can always expect top results and a safe, worry-free experience.
-We proudly serve the areas in and around Palmetto, FL.
-Call us today at (941) 347-0779 or fill out this contact form to schedule your consultation.
+At Anthony's Cooling-Heating-Electrical, Inc., our team of electricians is qualified in all aspects of residential, commercial and industrial electrical repairs and installations, so you can always expect top results and a safe, worry-free experience.
+We proudly serve Palmetto, FL and surrounding areas of Manatee and Sarasota Counties.